When we join together to create art or share knowledge, we build communities that are greater than the sum of their parts.

 Closing remarks and acknowledgments from the BC Alliance, the GVPTA and Margo Kane.

-In the spirit of inclusivity, equity and diversity, Unrestricted will embed the voices of underserved artists and communities into our panel discussions and programming.
-Details of programming are subject to change.
+In the spirit of inclusivity, equity and diversity, Unrestricted embeds the voices of underserved artists and communities into our panel discussions and programming.